kiba/Writings/fac/chp16_whittle_detour.md

 ***

 When work resumed in the morning, he was happy that he was making forward progress, but his team was in a race against time.
 Their rocket was far more ambitious than the other two rocket projects funded by SETO.
-The design was a complete jump into dust-based rocketry, rather than sticking to conventional rocket fuels such as hydrogen or kerosene.
-However, replicating the ancients' rocket technology was far more difficult than anticipated, which in turned might end up getting his rocket canned by the kingdoms for being too difficult.
+The design was a complete jump into dust-based rocketry, rather than sticking to conventional rocket fuels such as hydrogen or kerosene or partly mixed dust engines.
+However, replicating the ancients' rocket technology was far more difficult than anticipated, which in turn might end up getting his rocket canned by the kingdoms for being too difficult.

 There aren't many days left.
 On Earth, that would justify overnight crunch mode.